Speaking is a key part of communicating with people. Having a tracheostomy tube can change your ability to talk and interact with others.

 If it is hard to speak with a trach in place, special devices can help you learn to create sounds.

 One-way valves, called speaking valves, are placed onto your tracheostomy.
 Speaking valves allow air to enter through the tube and exit through your mouth and nose.
-This will allow you to make noises and speech more easily.
+This will allow you to make noises and speak more easily.

 Some patients may not be able to use these valves.
 If a speaking valve is placed on your trach, and you have trouble breathing, the valve may not be allowing enough air to pass around your trach.